 The bids we placed earned them a #3 rank, but their high clickthrough percentage bumped them up to the #2 or #1 spot for every keyword and phrase (see ‘Play to Come In Third’, on the previous page, for an explanation).

-It was a solid turnaround, built on basic principles: Good niche keywords, solid writing, a smart budget and intelligent placement.
+This was a solid turnaround built on basic principles: Good niche keywords, solid writing, a smart budget, and intelligent placement.
 By focusing on conversions, instead of clicks, our client got a better result.

 Pay per click is now a basic Internet marketing tool.
 Very few businesses can afford to ignore it.
-But you have to avoid the more-clicks-is-better mentality.
-Focus on conversion and return on investment, rather than clicks, and you can build a profitable campaign.
+But you have to avoid the “more-clicks-is-better” mentality.
+Focus on conversions and return on investment, rather than clicks, and you can build a profitable campaign.